 Selection Bias Study

-The first of the four planned studies focuses on Selection Bias.
 In this study, we compared child-, family-, and case level characteristics of children for whom the judge appointed a CASA volunteer; to characteristics of children for whom no CASA volunteer was appointed.
 By looking at the characteristics of children assigned and not assigned a CASA volunteer, we will be able to develop a robust description of the children served by CASA that can be used to further support volunteer training and program development.
 Additionally, this study lays the technical foundation for subsequent studies designed to provide evidence of CASA volunteer effectiveness in improving the outcomes for children in state care.

 The research for the Selection Bias Study centered on a cohort of children who entered substitute care in Fiscal Years 2013 and 2014.
 The research indicates that there are child-, family-, and case-level differences between children for whom the judge appointed a CASA volunteer and those for whom no CASA was appointed.